imaustink/tagger/README.md

 ```

 ## Events
-Each instance of tagger() has several events you can listen for using the .on() function like the example above.
+Each instance of tagger() has several events you can listen for using the .on() jQuery method like in the example above.

 | Name                | Description                   |
 |---------------------|-------------------------------|